coatespt/cursor-twitter/SESSION_NOTES.md

 You often see clusters that seem to be almost the same.
 If the clustering allowed clusters that are unrelated to other clusters and clusters that are composed of sub clusters, it would be great.

-# Consider Stripping K-Means Out Entirely
+## Consider Stripping K-Means Out Entirely
 It doesn't do any harm, but we're never going to use it and it could be confusing.

-# Tuning
-The following tuning issues could use attention

-## Improve busy word detection
-This relates to the first item in this list, which is parallel busy word detection to eliminate spurious busy words.

-### Increasing the number of frequency classes.
-Say to 20 or 25.
-		- I upped it from 10 to 24 and it seems to be better.
-		- More experimentation is in order
-		- More threads?
-More threads might allow higher minimum Z scores.

-### Current clustering is graph-based Louvain/modularity.
-	- Seems to works OK
-	- Added k-means but it didn't seem to work very well.
-		- Still worth fiddling with to see if it's just a tuning problem.
-		- K-means seemed to work well enough on the Java version
-		- Disadvantage is, you need a guess for K and the number of clusters at a given moment seems to vary a lot.
-	- Couldn't find a good k-means library that worked in Go, so Cursor wrote the routine.

 ## Understand the effect of window size and batch size better.
 Are the numbers below correct.

-The window is now 20m tokens, or about 2m Tweets.
-	- That's about 66 minutes of the decahose, or about 28 minutes of actual time at the rate we consume.
-	- 66 minutes seems like a reasonable turnover.
-How far out of sync with the day would you get in an hour?
-But it could be shorter.
-Worth trying.

-- Batch size is now 10,000
-	- 10k Tweets is 20 seconds of decahose, just 7 or 8 seconds of actual processing time.
-Try a larger value.
-		- 10k Tweets is approximately 100k tokens--less than one five minute file.
-		- 100k tokens over 24 busywork processors is about 4000 tokens per processor.
-Over 1200 counters, that's a mean of only 3.3 per counter.

-### Jacquard Similarity
+## Jacquard Similarity in Clusters
 Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
   - Is that true, and if so, is it correct?
   - Maybe it should be only on the busywords.
   - Jacquard similarity might not be important.
 Maybe just the raw occurrences?

-## Clustering Quality
-- The clusters don't seem as good as they were with the old Java implementation.
-See tuning steps above.
-My guess is, the clusterng is probably off.
-See above

-## Language Imbalance in Clusters

-At some settings, 100% of the clusters appear to be in Spanish (or maybe some Portuguese).
-At other settings English Tweets show up better.

-This seems to be influenced by the Z scores. (?!?)
-  - z_scores: [4.0, 5.0, 4.0, 3.5, 3.5, 3.5, 3.5, 3.5, 3.5, 3.0]  got mucho Spanish clusters.
-  - z_scores: [5.0, 5.0, 5.0, 5.0, 3.5, 3.5, 3.5, 3.0, 2.5, 2.5]  got mucho English clusters and only some Spanish and Portuguese.

 # Miscelaneous Details

 ## The Big Token Window.

 People don't Tweet the same things at breakfast on Monday that they do at 1:00 AM on Saturday.
 Also, the world turns, and while New Yorkers are getting up in the morning, people in Bejing are out for the evening.

-The number of Tweets necessary to get a large sliding window of the universe of words into the word counts is quite large.
-The machinery for keeping them in memory and aging out the old ones one at a time becomes burdensome.
+Also, surges in usage continually change the current frequencies.

+Because most words are extremely rare, and words beyond the rank of a few thousand it still takes quite a lot of tweets to get even a rough estimate of frequency.
+Consider that
+- "Dog" is about the 1000th most common word, yet only 1/10,000 of words will be dog.
+- "Mirror" is the 3000th most common word, and only 3 words out of 100,000 will be mirror.
+- "Edge" is the 5000th most common word, and it appears only once in 100,000 words

+Therefore, you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.
+The decahose is 500 Tweets/second or about 5,000 words/second, which is about 3.3 minutes of data.
+So a window of five million words is about 16.6 minutes.

+Five million is a reasonable window size because it's easily fine enough to keep up with the time of day, and not so coarse that it takes a long time to age surges in frequency out.

+You have to age tokens out if you want a stable size window, and that gets to be a lot to keep in memory and a lot to do token by token.

 Accordingly, the tokens underlying the token counters are written to disk in batches.
 After the number of token batch files reaches a defined limit, each time a new batch is written out, the oldest batch is read in (and deleted from disk).
 The contents of the old batch are then used to decrement the global token counts.

 This keeps the token counts relatively up to date with the flow of Tweets.
-Note that the number of Tweets underlying a given moment's token counting is much larger than the number of Tweets underlying a busyword processing batch.
-Batches might be 10,000 Tweets, perhaps 100k tokens.
-The big token window is typically in the millions.

-Note also that frequency calculations typically happen multiple times in the span of time represented by an entire token window.
+Note that frequency calculations would typically happen multiple times in the span of time represented by an entire token window.
 They are controlled by separate parameters.
+Say you have a five million word window, i.e., 16 or 17 minutes, you might recompute the frequency filters every couple or three minutes.

 ## The Small Window of Tweets

-The big token window is only of concern to the off-line frequency calculating thread.
-The main thread keeps short window of Tweets in memory for use in the clustering algorithm.
+The big token window is only of concern only to the off-line frequency calculating thread.
+The main thread keeps short window of Tweets in memory for use in the clustering algorithm, which is in the main processing line.

 This is a conventional queue that keeps a configured number of Tweets, ageing out the old ones as new ones are added.
 This would be configured to hold a few processing batches of Tweets.
 As a batch is typically in the range of one thousand to a few thousands, it would be a small multiple of that size.

+Clustering happens with respect to the latest batch.
+However, the persistence of clusters is tracked across previous batches.
+You can see in this way whether a subject just popped up, or has it been around a while.

 The size of a batch, the number of batches kept in memory, and the number of batches used to compute a clustering are all configurable.

 # Running the Profiler

+The profiler is very useful for finding where the CPU goes and whether you are suffering from contention due to concurrency.
+You can run the program for a while with the following command line to get profile data.
+Run it for a good while so that the output is not dominated by startup processing, which is more or less irrelevant to steady state performance.

  ./main -config ./config/config.yaml -print-tweets=false -profile